YevgeniyaAga/Power-BI/LEGO/README.md

-LEGO Set Explorer | Power BI Interactive Dashboard

-🎉 About the Project

-This project simulates the experience of an avid LEGO collector exploring over 4,000 LEGO sets to find the perfect next set.
-Built as part of an advanced Power BI crash course led by Maven Analytics Founder Chris Dutton, the dashboard is designed to be highly interactive and visually polished.

-📊 Key Features

-Interactive Exploration: Filter LEGO sets by theme, age range, price, and number of pieces.

-Custom Image Tooltips: Hover over a LEGO set name to view a thumbnail image of the box art.

-Decomposition Tree: Drill down into total pieces by theme, age range, and year.

-Numeric Range Parameters: Dynamically select piece counts or price ranges.

-Bookmark Actions: Implement a "Reset Filters" button for user-friendly navigation.

-Page Navigation: Seamless transitions between exploration pages and set detail pages.

-Professional UI/UX: Clean layout with rounded corners, shadows, and smooth slicer experiences.

-📚 Learning Outcomes

-Advanced visual formatting in Power BI (cards, tooltips, buttons)

-Dynamic data interactions through parameters and slicers

-Bookmarking and page navigation techniques

-Use of decomposition trees for ad-hoc data exploration

-Designing a professional, polished report layout

-📑 Project Structure

-Home Page: Overview metrics and navigation buttons.

-Explore Sets: Filter and analyze sets with slicers and interactive visuals.

-Set Details Tooltip: Dynamic thumbnail images shown on hover.

-Decomposition Tree Page: Explore sets by themes, years, and age categories.

-🔧 Tools & Technologies

-Power BI Desktop

-DAX Measures and Calculated Columns

-Power BI Service (for publishing)

-🔖 Quick Preview

-(Add screenshots here to showcase Home page, Explore Sets page, and Decomposition Tree view.)

-👥 Acknowledgments
+# 🧱 LEGO Set Explorer | Power BI Interactive Dashboard

+An interactive Power BI dashboard simulating the experience of an avid LEGO collector exploring over 4,000 LEGO sets to find the perfect next set.

+---

+## 🔗 Explore the Interactive Dashboard
+*(Note: Available as a downloadable .pbix file)*

+---

+## ✨ Project Overview

+This project was completed as part of an advanced Power BI crash course led by Maven Analytics Founder Chris Dutton.
+The dashboard is designed to be highly interactive and visually polished, offering an intuitive way to explore LEGO sets based on key criteria.

+---

+## 🎯 Key Features

+- **Interactive Exploration:** Filter LEGO sets by theme, age range, price, and number of pieces.
+- **Custom Image Tooltips:** Hover over a LEGO set name to view a thumbnail image of the box art.
+- **Decomposition Tree:** Drill down into total pieces by theme, age range, and year.
+- **Numeric Range Parameters:** Dynamically select piece counts or price ranges.
+- **Bookmark Actions:** "Reset Filters" button for user-friendly navigation.
+- **Page Navigation:** Seamless transitions between pages.
+- **Professional UI/UX:** Clean layout with rounded corners, shadows, and smooth slicer experiences.

+---

+## 📚 Learning Outcomes

+- Advanced visual formatting in Power BI (cards, tooltips, buttons)
+- Dynamic data interactions through parameters and slicers
+- Bookmarking and page navigation techniques
+- Use of decomposition trees for ad-hoc data exploration
+- Designing a professional, polished report layout

+---

+## 📂 Project Structure

+- **Home Page:** Overview metrics and navigation buttons.
+- **Explore Sets:** Filter and analyze sets using interactive slicers and visuals.
+- **Set Details Tooltip:** Dynamic thumbnail images shown on hover.
+- **Decomposition Tree Page:** Explore sets by themes, years, and age categories.

+---

+## 🛠️ Tools & Technologies

+- Power BI Desktop
+- DAX Measures and Calculated Columns

+---

+## 📸 Quick Preview

+*(Add screenshots here to showcase Home Page, Explore Sets Page, Decomposition Tree view, etc.)*

+---

+## 👥 Acknowledgments

 Special thanks to Maven Analytics and Chris Dutton for providing high-quality learning resources and inspiration for this project.

+---

-📅 Project Status
+## 📅 Project Status

-✅ Completed and published.
+- ✅ Completed and published.

-✅ Future enhancements could include dynamic set recommendations based on user-selected criteria.
+- 🚀 Future enhancements could include dynamic set recommendations based on user-selected criteria.

+---

-🚀 How to Explore
+## 🧭 How to Explore

-Clone or download the repository.
+1. Clone or download this repository.

-Open the .pbix file in Power BI Desktop.
+2. Open the `.pbix` file in **Power BI Desktop**.

-Explore different pages, interact with slicers, and experience dynamic navigation and tooltips.
+3. Explore different pages, interact with slicers, and experience dynamic navigation and tooltips.